KieronKretschmar/MentorGG_Interface/README.md

 Some Roles are available to users through `Subscriptions`.
 For each `Subscription` there may be one or multiple PaddlePlans the user can choose from, differing e.g. by contract duration and pricing.

+## Persisting Cookies
+To persist cookies, mount a `PVC` to `/keys` - This way MentorInterface can remount the keys to validate existing cookies upon relaunch.

 ## Environment Variables

 - `STEAM_API_KEY` : Steam application key for OpenID authentication. [\*]